hilary3211/Reach-project/Workshop.md

 166    })
 167 })
 ```
-The code above checkes the winner of the game and sends the wagers in the contract to the winner, but in the possibility of a draw it sends back the wagers to the two the participants.
+The code above checks the winner of the game and sends the wagers in the contract to the winner, but in the possibility of a draw it sends back the wagers to the two the participants.

 Now we are done writing the reach backend code lets have a look at the full code